STHLabUOL/MWSforDynWASN/README.md

 Please download the database of simulated node signals and relevant metadata from:
 [https://cloud.uol.de/s/dq5SCkLg7yPHgC3](https://cloud.uol.de/s/dq5SCkLg7yPHgC3) and place the files inside the `data/` directory.

+### 2.1 Data properties

+All acoustic source signals exhibit a reference sampling rate of 16 kHz.

+While clean speech signals are taken from the LibriSpeech corpus, a music source is downloaded from the Freesound datasets.

+The resulting microphone signals are superimposed by uncorrelated computer-generated sensor noise of constant power yielding a global signal-to-noise ratio (SNR) of around 33 dB averaged over all sensor nodes.

+### 2.2 Organization of data

+- room_models.stl
+- json/
+   - positions.json
+   - testbed.json
+- audio/
+   - example_0_async/
+      - node_[ID]_mic_[ID].wav
+   - example_0_sync/
+      - node_[ID]_mic_[ID].wav

 ## 3 Exploring an exemplaray WASN and its modification